arangodb/arangodb/Documentation/UserManual/Transactions.md

 There are no individual `BEGIN`, `COMMIT` or `ROLLBACK` transaction commands in ArangoDB.
-Instead, a transaction in ArangoDB is started by providing a description of the transaction to the `TRANSACTION` Javascript function:
+Instead, a transaction in ArangoDB is started by providing a description of the transaction to the `db._executeTransaction` Javascript

-    TRANSACTION(description);
+function:

+    db._executeTransaction(description);

 This function will then automatically start a transaction, execute all required data retrieval and/or modification operations, and at the end automatically